If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Can be reactive

-Malinois are among the most capable working dogs in the world.
-They’re fast, focused, and thrive in high-performance environments.
+Malinois are top-tier working dogs.
+They’re fast and focused, and they thrive in high-performance environments.

 Best for: Advanced owners, serious athletes